crispinprojects/talkcalendar/README.md

 Colours have to be entered manually using RGB values.You can use the w3Schools [RGB calcuator](https://www.w3schools.com/colors/colors_rgb.asp) for selecting a RGB colour.

 Talk options can be changed.
 The option "Speak At Startup" allows Talk Calendar to read out the current date and day events when the calendar is started.
+The number of upcoming events and titles can be read out if required.

 You can select between either the built-in VoiceTalker speech synthesizer or the eSpeak speech dispatcher.
 Options such as talking speed can be changed for both.